-New black warrant issued for Nirbhaya convicts, likely to be hanged on Feb 1

-New death warrant issued for Nirbhaya convicts, likely to be hanged on Feb 1
+Nirbhaya case convicts to be hanged on Feb 1 at 6 am; fresh death warrant issued

-New Delhi, Jan 17: A Delhi court on Friday issued fresh death warrant for Nirbhaya rape and murder cast convicts , likely to be hanged on 1st February, 6 am.
+New Delhi, Jan 17: A Delhi court on Friday issued fresh death warrant for the four men convicted of the gang-rape and murder of a 23-year-old medical student in Delhi in 2012.
+The four will now be executed at 6 am on February 1

 The new warrant was issued hours after President Ram Nath Kovind rejected a mercy petition filed by Mukesh Singh, one of the convicts.